Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 B Christopher Lamb, Lauren Said-Moorhouse and Ivana Kottasová

-Rome (CNN) — Pope Francis, a voice for the poor who overcame fierce resistance to reshape the Catholic Church, died on Easter Monday at the age of 88, the Vatican announced.
+Rome (CNN) — Pope Francis, a voice for the poor who overcame fierce resistance to reshape the Catholic Church, died of a stroke and heart failure on Easter Monday at the age of 88, the Vatican announced.

 The pope’s death was announced “with deep sorrow” by Cardinal Kevin Farrell, the Vatican camerlengo, who said Francis died at 7:35 a.m local time (1.35 a.m.
 ET).
 Until a new pope is chosen, Farrell acts as the head of the Vatican.